tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Lamanites^[[Verse 20](https://www.churchofjesuschrist.org/study/scriptures/bofm/enos/1?lang=eng&id=p20#p20):
 "But our labors were vain"].
 The promise in Alma 26 wasn't fulfilled for Enos until 330 years later (which, ironically, was the occasion for the great teacher Ammon uttering the words previously quoted from Alma 26).
+Clearly, there is uncertainty about how and when this promise is fulfilled.

 ## Certainty and Uncertainty